atomic8ball/myObject/README.md

 __Arguments__

-* `callback(err)` - A *optional* function that is called when the pool has closed all connections.
+* `callback(err)` - An *optional* function that is called when the pool has closed all connections.
 If an error has occured `err` will be truthy and contain details.
 If `err` is falsey you can assume success.

 __Example__